 Compact system camera vs. DSLR – which is right for me?

 Want to get serious about photography?
-You can step up to the next level with either a DSLR or compact system camera.
-Find out which one is best for you.
+Then step up to the next level with either a DSLR or compact system camera – here’s how to choose…

-In a nutshell: The camera used by professional photographers that gives you total control over your photography.
+In a nutshell: A camera used by pros – gives you total control over your photography

 What can I do with a DSLR?

-Take photographs that are rich in detail thanks to the large image sensor
+- Take photosthat are rich in detail – all thanks to the large image sensor

-Change lenses – pick a wide-angle lens for landscapes or a telephoto lens for fast-moving sports and wildlife.
+- Change lenses – pick a wide-angle lens for landscapes or a telephoto lens for fast-moving action shots

-Take steady, blur-free pictures thanks to image stabilisation technology
+- Take steady, blur-free pictures with stabilisation tech

-See everything in the frame with an optical viewfinder with a wide field of view
+- See everything in the frame thanks to an optical viewfinder with a wide field of view

-The 'D' in DSLR stands for 'digital'.
-SLR means single-lens reflex.
-Inside the camera sits a mirror, which reflects the image seen through the lens up to the viewfinder when taking a picture.
+'D' stands for 'digital' and ‘SLR’ means single-lens reflex.
+Inside the camera sits a mirror that reflects the image seen through the lens up to the viewfinder when taking a picture.

-- Sensor size.
-The bigger the sensor the better the image quality.
-Sensor size differs between entry-level and high-end DSLRs
+- Sensor size – the bigger the sensor the better the image quality.
+It will differ between entry-level and high-end cameras.

-- Rotatable screen.
-DSLRs generally come with an optical viewfinder for framing your shots.
-You’ll want a rotatable LCD screen if you plan on shooting from awkward angles
+- Rotatable screen – DSLRs usually come with an optical viewfinder for framing shots.
+Choose a rotatable LCD screen if you plan on shooting from awkward angles.

 Compact system cameras

-Compact system cameras are ideal for people wanting to step up from a point-and-click without getting too bogged down in the details.
+Compact system cameras are ideal if you want to just point-and-click without getting too bogged down in the details.

 What can I do with a compact system camera?

-- Change lenses to create different types of photography, as you would with a DSLR.
+- Change lenses – as you would a DSLR – to create different types of photography

-- Enjoy simple point-and-shoot photography or take control of the settings including shutterspeed, white balance and aperture.
+- Choose to point-and-shoot or take control of settings like shutter speed, white balance and aperture

-- Viewfinder: Not all compact system cameras have optical viewfinders - some rely on the screen on the back of the camera instead.
+- Viewfinder – does it have an optical one?
+Not all compact system cameras do - they rely on the screen on the back of the camera instead